iOS-yangwu/Joypac-iOS-SDK-v1.1.0/README.md

      JoypacAdClient.Instance.GetOnlineParameters(string parameters);

-and the parameters are returned in the form of Json string;
+The parameters are returned in the form of Json string.

 ## Game grouping